 My approach to writing the new guidance

-In the late 90s, I bought a house in Reading which was a new development built on a former industrial estate.
+In the late 90s, I bought a house in Reading, a new development built on a former industrial estate.
 I received a survey report which summarised the tests made on the soil in my garden and how much risk it presented to potential occupants and the wider environment.
 My brother, who was a laboratory scientist at the time, remarked I could mine my garden for metals and suggested I shouldn’t grow fruit and vegetables in the garden.
 I had no interest in doing so but it was my first contact with the land contamination industry.

 This industry surveys land to ensure a site is suitable for its new use and to prevent unacceptable risks from contamination.
 Planning officers decide if the appropriate processes and decisions on surveys and analysis have been undertaken by industry practitioners and the right decisions have been made.
 Practitioners working in the land contamination industry are a mixture of scientists and engineers and whilst many will have received basic training in statistics, they are not experts in statistical inference hence the need for professional guidance in statistics.

-Whilst writing the new guidance, I realised that the concluding paragraph from the 2016 ASA statement perfectly captured what I wanted the guidance to convey and I reproduce it here broken down as 6 bullet points –
+Whilst writing the new guidance, I realised the concluding paragraph from the 2016 ASA statement perfectly captured what I wanted the guidance to convey and I reproduce it here broken down as 6 bullet points –

 “Good statistical practice, as an essential component of good scientific practice, emphasizes …